thruthesky/easy_packages/easychat/README.md

 - Initialize the chat service and it will automatically work.
   - While its initialization, it will reset the number of invitation for its own correction since the security rules are open, it may go wrong and it needs correction.
 It only works once every app start.

+- To display the count(number) of all invitations;
+  - Use `ChatInvitationCount` widget.

 ## Password